 The research associates lead and engage in third-party funded research projects, publish articles and books, organise workshops and conferences, provide expert knowledge, curate exhibitions and participate in many national and international networks and associations.

-Current thematic focal points encompass the colonial provenance of natural history collection and collecting; the history of collections, exhibitions and museums; the datafication of nature and environments; socio-political contexts of biodiversity; the history and future of museum architectures; and artistic interventions in museum spaces.
+Current thematic focal points encompass the colonial provenance of natural history collection and collecting; as well as the history of collections, exhibitions and museums.

 Natural history collections come into existence through a myriad of avenues – colonial extraction, war time plundering, and donations from naturalists and game hunters to name just a few.
 The legal and ethical justifications for each avenue provide unique insight into how “nature” was turned into a collectable natural history object.
 What bureaucracies and paper trails exist to establish and protect museum collections?
 How do modern digital technologies perpetuate or transform concepts of heritage, ownership and access?
 Are taxidermies, fossils or herbarium specimens legally defined as cultural artifacts and what consequences do these definitions have for indigenous sovereignty and restitution?